Matthew Tennyson

-Matthew Tennyson is an English actor of stage and screen.
-He won the Evening Standard Award for Outstanding Newcomer in 2012.
+Matthew James Tennyson (born 1988) is an English actor of stage and screen.
+He won the Evening Standard Theatre Award for Outstanding Newcomer in 2012.

-Early life
+Early life and education

-Tennyson was born in Stoke Newington, London, the son of Jonathan Tennyson, a physics professor, and a nurse.
-He is a great-great-great-grandson of poet laureate Alfred, Lord Tennyson.
+Tennyson was born in Stoke Newington, London.
+His father, Jonathan Tennyson, is a physics professor, and his mother, Janice Mary Hopson, is a nurse.
+He is a grandson of the late radio producer Hallam Tennyson, who took him to the theatre as a child.
+His paternal grandmother, Margot Wallach, was a Jewish refugee who had fled Nazi Germany.
+Tennyson is a great-great-great-grandson of poet laureate Alfred, Lord Tennyson.

-Education

 Tennyson was educated at the London Academy of Music and Dramatic Art (LAMDA), from which he graduated in 2011.

 Career

+Stage

 Tennyson made his professional stage debut in 2011 under the direction of Trevor Nunn in the role of Percy in Flare Path at the Theatre Royal Haymarket, followed by Jamie in Beautiful Thing at The Royal Exchange for which he received the Best Newcomer award at the 2011 Manchester Theatre Awards.
 The following year he was the recipient of the 2012 Milton Shulman Award for Outstanding Newcomer at the Evening Standard Awards for his performance as Eric in Making Noise Quietly at the Donmar Warehouse.
-In 2013 he played Puck in Shakespeare's A Midsummer Night's Dream, at Shakespeare's Globe.
+In 2013 he played Puck in Shakespeare's A Midsummer Night's Dream at Shakespeare's Globe.